This post may contain affiliate links. Please read our disclosure policy.

 Make your own taco seasoning right from your spice rack in 5 minutes.
 This simple seasoning recipe is perfect for all things Mexican!

 Taco seasoning is an essential ingredient for homemade Tex-Mex recipes in the North American kitchen.
-I grew up with the Old El Paso brand and, back then, I didn't realize you could make your own taco seasoning with a handful of common spices.
+I grew up with the Old El Paso brand, and I never realized how easy it was to make homemade taco seasoning with a handful of common spices.

 What's in taco seasoning?